Fine tuning SMLs

 Copy

-We are going to add two new tokens for joke start and joke end to have more control
+Let's add two new joke start and end tokens to have more control

 new_tokens = ['<SJ>', '<EJ>'] # Start and end of joke tokens